 Online Professional Learning for Educators

 While some districts make decisions around the equity of distance and remote learning, some educators are being told to dedicate their time to professional development while working remotely.
-Since 2013, the Friday Institute’s free massive open online courses for educators (MOOC-Eds) have been providing research-based methods for self-directed, peer-supported and job-embedded learning.
+Since 2013, the Friday Institute’s free massive open online courses for educators (MOOC-Eds) have been providing research-based methods for self-directed, peer-supported and job-embedded learning to more than 60,000 educators from all 50 states and over 160 countries.
 Providing online professional development was a strategic way the Friday Institute could support educators around the world during this time.

 “Extending the deadline for completion of the MOOCs was an obvious first step — many of our participants had much bigger issues to deal with than completing our course, and we wanted to ensure that they could deal with those and then get back to the course when they are ready,” said Mark Samberg, Ed.D., director of technology programs at the Friday Institute.